razvan700/City-problem/README.md

 # City-problem
-A problem that was given as a test during one oop exams in university.
+A problem that was given as a test during one oop exam in university.
 The classes person and building, and the inheriting ones were used to print information about the people in a certain building.
 Also the average salaries were printed.
 The output will consist of statistics about the settlement created using these buildings as follows:

 Type: The type of settlement.
 This type can be "Village," "Town," or "Capital."
 To determine the type of settlement, the following conditions must be met: